waveform80/picamera/docs/recipes1.rst

 light.
 To determine a reasonable value for :attr:`~PiCamera.shutter_speed` you can query the :attr:`~PiCamera.exposure_speed` attribute.
-For exposure gains, it's usually enough to wait until :attr:`~PiCamera.analog_gain` is greater than 1 (the default, which will produce entirely black frames) before :attr:`~PiCamera.exposure_mode` is set to ``'off'``.
+For exposure gains, it's usually enough to wait until :attr:`~PiCamera.analog_gain` is greater than 1 before :attr:`~PiCamera.exposure_mode` is set to ``'off'``.
 Finally, to determine reasonable values for :attr:`~PiCamera.awb_gains` simply query the property while :attr:`~PiCamera.awb_mode` is set to something other than ``'off'``.
 Again, this will tell you the camera's white balance gains as determined by the auto-white-balance algorithm.

 The following script provides a brief example of configuring these settings: